 The solution here is to build insulated knee walls.

 Essentially these are built similar to a house wall.
 Basically they look like a sandwich where wood cladding is the bread and insulation is the peanut butter and jelly.

 Here is a diagram showing the construction:

-I originally built the greenhouse with these knee walls but held off insulating the inside.
-Once I did that I noticed the minimum temperature in winter time went up.
+I originally built the greenhouse with these knee walls but held off insulating the inside until later.
+Once I insulated the walls and added the inside siding, I noticed the minimum temperature in winter time went up.
 Less cold air is coming into the greenhouse from the bottom and less heat is escaping through the knee walls (although heat typically rises, so most of the heat is lost through the roof).

-And if you can afford it, go with the thickest knee walls that you can.
+If you can afford it go with the thickest knee walls that you can.
 I used 2×4 and 4×4 cedar for the wall framing and so my wall thickness is 3.5” (90mm).
 Using 2×6 and 6×6 lumber would have been better as that would have given me a 5.5” (140mm) thick wall, which would have meant more insulation.
 However it would have increased the cost of my greenhouse, which already was expensive to build.

 Adding A Water Barrel (or two)

 Where it is legally allowed, you should collect rain water from your greenhouse roof and then use the water to water your plants.

 Rainwater is much better for plants.
 It doesn’t contain the chemicals that municipalities have to put in the water to make it safe to drink.
 And rainwater is softer and is usually warmer than tap water.

 However in wintertime there is another use for the barrel of rainwater that you might not have thought about.